-The schedule for 2013 Wildcat Welcome will be released during the summer months; however, below are important dates to note:
+The schedule for Wildcat Welcome 2014 will be released during the summer months.

 - How to get to campus